 When the off-season hits, your biggest wish is to get more clients.
 You know that come the summertime your phone will be ringing off the hook with clients-new and old!
 Wouldn’t it be nice if you could service some of those clients right now?
-You can, with preventative maintenance marketing.
+You can, with HVAC preventative maintenance marketing.

 Preventive maintenance is the practice of performing routine checks on equipment before the equipment fails.
 Examples of preventative maintenance include: